 Daio Wasabi Farm (大王わさび農場) in Azumino City – A Day Trip From Matsumoto

-Why visit Daio Wasabi Farm?
+Why else should you visit Daio Wasabi Farm?
 Well, if you’re a big fan of wasabi, are interested in farming or agriculture, want to see what wasabi looks like and is processed, or really… ANY reason.
 Even if you don’t like wasabi this is still a must-do day trip from Matsumoto.

 What is Daio Wasabi Farm?

-Daio Wasabi Farm is a running, picturesque wasabi farm that started in 1915 where you can see the growing process of wasabi, enjoy lunch at a small cafe, and buy wasabi-related souvenirs.
-It is one of the largest wasabi farms in Japan producing around 10% of Japan’s wasabi crops and covering approximately 15 hectares.
+Daio Wasabi Farm is a working, picturesque wasabi farm that started in 1915.
+Here you can see the growing process of wasabi, enjoy lunch at a small cafe, and buy wasabi-related souvenirs.
+It is one of the largest wasabi farms in Japan and produces around 10% of Japan’s wasabi crops covering approximately 15 hectares.

 Where is Daio Wasabi Farm Located?